Skip to content

 share

-Kubernetes Monitoring Integration
+Kubernetes Monitoring with Sematext

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 To start monitoring Kubernetes with Sematext, you only need to install a tiny agent that adds basically no CPU or memory overhead.